Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/API/API-Only.md

 ## Step 2: Encryption

 The card data is encypted using Base64 RSA Multi-Use Public Key.
-Once [`encrypted`](?path+docs/Online-Mobile-Digital/Secure-Data-Capture/Multi-Use-Public-Key/Multi-Use-Public-Key-Encryption.md) the encryptionblock and encyptionblockfields are used in the card capture request.
+Once [`encryption`](?path+docs/Online-Mobile-Digital/Secure-Data-Capture/Multi-Use-Public-Key/Multi-Use-Public-Key-Encryption.md) the `encryptionBlock` and `encyptionBlockFields` are used in the card capture request.

 ---

 ## Step 3: Submit Card Capture Request

-The encrypted data is submitted to Commerce Hub to store the card data where the API-key is validated and linked to the generated `sessionId` in step 1.
+The encrypted data is securely submitted to Commerce Hub, using API-key is validated, where it persisted and linked to the `sessionId` generated in step 1.

 ### Minimum Requirements